MWCSC/challenges/advanced/days/2/README.md

 ### Mission

 In each line of input, find the letter 'h'.
 Note its position in the file, and the NUMBER that falls after it.
-Print out the SUM of all the positions of the letter age, MULTIPLIED by the PRODUCT of all the numbers that fall AFTER the letter 'h'.
+Print out the SUM of all the positions of the letter 'h', MULTIPLIED by the PRODUCT of all the numbers that fall AFTER the letter 'h'.

 ### Mission Resources